EOSLaoMao/BankofStaked-CE/README.md

 There are also several other tables facilitating this contract. such as,

-`freelock` table is used to lock free plan for each account for 24 hours.
+`freelock` table, used to lock free plan for each account for 24 hours.

-`history` table is used to store meta data of deleted expired order.
+`history` table, used to store meta data of deleted expired order.

-`blacklist` is used to blacklist certain account from using `bankofstaked` contract.
+`blacklist`, used to blacklist certain account from using `bankofstaked` contract.

 ![Process](./Order-Process-of-BankofStaked.svg)